kinit-sk/overshoot/README.md

-# overshoot
+# Overshoot

 Stochastic gradient descent based optimization method for faster convergence.
+Compute gradients using model shifted in the direction of the current momentum.

 ## Requirements